-I am inspired by the transformative power of the photographic image and its therapeutic impact on patients within a mental healthcare setting.
-Artistically, the challenge was producing a body of images that not only met the appropriate conditions and guidelines of a healthcare facility; but whose combination of subject, form, light and colour would hopefully have a positive effect in reducing patient anxiety, stress and agitation and improve overall morale amongst patients and staff.
+I am inspired by photography's transformative capabilities and the positive impacts this has on the health of patients within a mental healthcare setting.
+The challenge, artistically, was in producing a body of work that not only met the appropriate conditions and guidelines of a healthcare facility; but where the combination of subject, form, light and colour would hopefully culminate in producing a positive effect that saw a reduction in patient anxiety, stress and agitation and an overall improvement in the morale among patients and staff.
 Vince Lovecchio is a photographer based in Orange, NSW.
 He has won a variety of national and international photography awards.
 His work has been widely published and represented internationally at major exhibitions and photo conventions.

 An installation of thirteen floor-to-ceiling landscape photographs in patient common areas and bedroom corridors across Bloomfield Psychiatric Hospital is transforming patient areas.
 The images - all by Orange-based photographer Vince Lovecchio - are making an immediate difference to the atmosphere and providing a welcome shift from bare white walls.
 This is especially relevant for the acute Mental Health units where patients have limited access to natural environments.
 All the photographs feature landscapes from the Central West of NSW fostering a sense of connection with the outer environment.